 In previous professional incarnations she has worked in the culture sector as well as retail.
 When not in the office she enjoys spending time on her allotment, having her head in books or working on one of several craft projects.

-Sarah Floyd is an Events and Programmes Assistant for Cass CCE.
-She is responsible for the administration for Cass CCE’s programmes and events which include our Legal Advice Leadership Development Programme, our Aspiring Chief Executives and New Chief Executives programmes, along with our Outstanding and Inspiring Financial Leadership programmes.
-Sarah also leads in supporting Cass CCE’s Charity Talk series and smaller events and programmes held throughout the year.
+Cal Phillips is an Events and Programmes Administrator for Cass CCE.
+He is responsible for the administration for Cass CCE’s programmes and events which include our Aspiring Chief Executives and New Chief Executives programmes, along with our Outstanding and Inspiring Financial Leadership programmes.
+Cal also leads in supporting Cass CCE’s Charity Talk series and smaller events and programmes held throughout the year.